Science and technology in Italy: Research

 The National Research Council (Consiglio Nazionale delle Ricerche, CNR) is the main Italian public research body.
-Supervised by the Ministry of University and Research, has the task of carrying out, promoting, disseminating, transferring and enhancing scientific and technological research activities in the main sectors of knowledge development and their applications, promoting scientific progress, technological, economic and social.
+Supervised by the Ministry of university and Research, has the task of carrying out, promoting, disseminating, transferring and enhancing scientific and technological research activities in the main sectors of knowledge development and their applications, promoting scientific progress, technological, economic and social.
 According to the scientific journal Nature, in 2018 the CNR ranked 10th among the most innovative public research bodies in the world for the number of scientific articles published in about 80 journals monitored by the same journal.

 Laboratori Nazionali del Gran Sasso (LNGS) is the largest underground research center in the world.
 Situated below Gran Sasso mountain in Italy, it is well known for particle physics research by the INFN.
 In addition to a surface portion of the laboratory, there are extensive underground facilities beneath the mountain.
 The nearest towns are L'Aquila and Teramo.
 The facility is located about 120 km from Rome.
 The primary mission of the laboratory is to host experiments that require a low background environment in the fields of astroparticle physics and nuclear astrophysics and other disciplines that can profit of its characteristics and of its infrastructures.
 The LNGS is, like the three other European underground astroparticle laboratories (Laboratoire Souterrain de Modane, Laboratorio subterráneo de Canfranc, and Boulby Underground Laboratory), a member of the coordinating group ILIAS.

 ELETTRA, Eurac Research, ESA Centre for Earth Observation, Institute for Scientific Interchange, International Centre for Genetic Engineering and Biotechnology, Centre for Maritime Research and Experimentation and the International Centre for Theoretical Physics conduct basic research.
 Trieste has the highest percentage of researchers in Europe in relation to the population.
-Italy was ranked 29th in the Global Innovation Index in 2021, up from 30th in 2019.
+Italy was ranked 26th in the Global Innovation Index in 2023.
 The country and especially the Italian Institute of Technology have produced some ingenious humanoid robots like iCub.